What are Seborrhoeic Keratosis /Warts

-They are harmless growths on the skin.
 They have a number of different names, including seborrhoeic wart and basal cell papillomas.

 Seborrhoeic keratosis have a rough surface and can have the appearance of being stuck on the skin.
 They can vary in colour from skin coloured to almost black.
 They most often occur on the stomach, chest and back and usually start to appear after the age of 40.